dijorajsenroy/dsa-python/README.md

   - For popular CP problems add the code to Important_Problems_1.py.

 - Strings
-  - Single file containing common problems and algorithms, Important_Problems_1.py.
+  - File containing common problems and algorithms, Important_Problems_1.py.
+  - For Pattern Matching algorithms add the code to Pattern_Matching.py

 - Searching and Sorting